Hydraulic System Maintenance Checklist and Tips

 6. Inspect Fluid Levels

 For optimal functioning, you must watch your fluid levels, adding to them as needed.
-Too little oil can damage your pumps.
+Too little hydraulic fluid can damage your pumps.
 Be careful not to mix oils and to meet the specifications given by the manufacturer.

 7. Check Breather Caps, Fill Screens and Breather Filters